 It’s been about thirty years since I read the original text by Al Ries and Jack Trout and I just finished reading the 2001 version.
 It’s a classic marketing book.
-Here are a few tidbits from the book.
+Here are a few excerpts from the book.

 - Positioning is not what you do to a product.
 Positioning is what you do to the mind of the prospect.

-- Positioning as an organized system for finding a window in the mind.
+- Positioning is an organized system for finding a window in the mind.
 It is based on the concept that communication can only take place at the right time and under the right circumstances.

 - The basic approach to positioning is not to create something new and different, but to manipulate what’s already up there in the mind, to retie the connections that already exist.

 - Advertising is not a sledgehammer.
 It’s more like a light fog, a very light fog that envelops your prospects.

 - In the communication jungle out there, the only hope to score big is to be selective, to concentrate on narrow targets, to practice segmentation.
 In a word, “positioning.”

 - The best approach to take in our over-communicated society is the oversimplified message.